nema-systems/enema/docs/data-layer-requirements.md

 - **Parameter Associations**: Parameters are linked to requirement versions through junction table (many-to-many with REQ table rows)
 - **Parameter Sharing**: Same parameters can be associated with multiple requirement versions
 - **Parameter Independence**: Parameters maintain their own versioning lifecycle separate from requirements
-- **Non-versioned Entities**: ReqTree and Component are not versioned
+- **Non-versioned Entities**: ReqTree and Module are not versioned
-- **Releases**: Workspace-scoped entities that belong to a specific component and can be associated with REQ table rows and PARAM table rows
+- **Releases**: Workspace-scoped entities that belong to a specific module and can be associated with REQ table rows and PARAM table rows
-- **Release Component Association**: Each release belongs to exactly one component within the workspace
+- **Release Module Association**: Each release belongs to exactly one module within the workspace
 - **Release Hierarchy**: Releases can link to previous releases through prev_release field, maintaining release history within the workspace
 - **Release Draft Mode**: Releases have a draft boolean flag - when true, associated requirements and parameters can be edited; when false, they become immutable
 - **Release Descriptions**: Releases have description fields for detailed release notes and metadata (JSONB field reserved for future use)
 - **Release Restrictions**: Abstract ReqTrees cannot be released

 ### Immutability and Constraints
-- **Component Immutability**: Components cannot be modified once created (if needed for business rules)
+- **Module Immutability**: Modules cannot be modified once created (if needed for business rules)
-- **Non-abstract Constraint**: Components must not be abstract (computed constraint)
+- **Non-abstract Constraint**: Modules must not be abstract (computed constraint)
-- **Parameter Selection**: Component must select exactly one parameter from each group_id
+- **Parameter Selection**: Module must select exactly one parameter from each group_id
 - **Parameter Sharing Constraint**: Parameters can be shared across multiple requirement versions via junction table
 - **Parameter Independence**: Parameters exist independently of any specific requirement version
-- **Component Sharing**: Components with shared=true can be referenced by multiple projects
+- **Module Sharing**: Modules with shared=true can be referenced by multiple products
-- **Component Ownership**: Each project has dedicated non-shared components for project-specific views
+- **Module Ownership**: Each product has dedicated non-shared modules for product-specific views
 - **ReqTree Membership**: Each requirement belongs to exactly one ReqTree (1:N relationship)
-- **Project Independence**: Projects access ReqTrees only through components, not directly
+- **Product Independence**: Products access ReqTrees only through modules, not directly
 - **No Direct Abstract Storage**: Abstract status is never stored directly but always computed from parameter alternatives
 - **Test Run Uniqueness**: Each test run belongs to exactly one test case
 - **Asset Reusability**: Assets can be associated with multiple test runs